Carnival’s tiny Ocean Medallion wearable brings tech luxury to cruise ships

 Carnival has teamed up with Jeff Corwin, a celebrity adventurer, to create a weekend TV show dubbed Ocean Trek with Jeff Corwin.
 And Corwin and his cohost pose challenges to you during the scavenger hunt as you make your way around the big ship.

 Up on the pool deck, I watched a bunch of guests playing a trivia game on a giant screen.
 The guests could answer questions on their phones and compete with other guests at the pool.
-Or, if you like, you can also compete with other guests on other cruise ships.
+Or, if you like, you can also compete with guests on other cruise ships.

 Fast internet